 A snapshot of current views on equity, fixed-income and alternative asset classes — updated monthly to help you tactically adjust for opportunities and risks.

-■ We continue to believe credit markets are best suited to benefit from the recent generous fiscal support policies.
-Spreads have tightened since March, but many fixed-income pricing dislocations still haven’t rebounded.
-This asset class can provide attractive defensive opportunities and a path to take advantage of a recovery.
+Credit markets and equities have been trading in tandem, benefiting directly from generous fiscal support policies.
+Spreads have tightened since March, but fixed-income pricing dislocations have still not completely recovered.
+We believe this asset class provides attractive defensive opportunities, as well as a way to take advantage of continued recovery.

-■ While truly non-directional strategies represent excellent opportunities to diversify portfolios, many strategies designated as “alternatives” have inherent market beta and end up struggling alongside traditional risky assets.
-Because of this, we believe policy-level allocations to alternatives are appropriate.
+While truly non-directional strategies represent excellent opportunities to diversify, many “alternative” strategies have inherent market beta.
+Right now, we favor direct exposure to traditional equity and fixed-income assets and believe policy-level allocations to alternatives are appropriate.

 Within fixed income